thorsten/phpMyFAQ/docs/update.md

 - phpMyFAQ 3.1.x
 - phpMyFAQ 3.2.x

-If you're running an older version of phpMyFAQ than listed above we recommend a new and fresh installation.
+If you're running an older version of phpMyFAQ than listed above, we recommend a new and fresh installation.
 If you need support for updating an old FAQ from the 1.x or 2.x series, [please email us](thorsten_AT_phpmyfaq_DOT_de).

 ## Before you upgrade